loopdash/loopdash/src/glossary/sanitization.md

 title: Sanitization - Loopdash
 h1: Sanitization
 h2: What does it mean?
-summary: Sanitization in Wordpress is the process of cleaning and validating user input data to prevent security vulnerabilities and ensure data integrity.
+description: Sanitization in Wordpress is the process of cleaning and validating user input data to prevent security vulnerabilities and ensure data integrity.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly